22 March 2020

 - Stages are clearly defined: Each stage should be devised such that a clear definition is possible.
 Projects sitting at each stage must conform to the stage definition.

 - Progress gates are unambiguous: The criteria required to move a project to the next stage must be clear and consistent.
-The management team and senior executives should have a agreement about what each stage means.
-Effective forecasting and trust in the quality of the information is compromised if projects are listed in the wrong stage.
+The management team and senior executives should have an agreement about what each stage means.
+Effective forecasting and trust in the quality of the information are compromised if projects are listed in the wrong stage.
 Stage gates are often aligned with a clear and measurable sales activity.
 For example "qualified lead" can mean "the opportunity meet's our ideal customer definition."
 The required sales activity would be to gather the intel needed to inform that decision.

-- Neither too many nor two few stages: The tendency to over think the Pipeline stages must be avoided.
+- Neither too many nor too few stages: The tendency to overthink the Pipeline stages must be avoided.

-- Variation between firms: Not every firm uses the sames Sales Pipeline.
-Definitions will very.
+- Variation between firms: Not every firm uses the same Sales Pipeline.
+Definitions will vary.
 I have witnessed pointless arguments when new hires join a firm and argue about pipeline definitions.
 Consistent understanding within the firm is what is important.
 Not to say that definitions shouldn't be varied if they can demonstrate an improved process, but appreciate that the existence of a Pipeline and a disciplined approach is in itself a major achievement.

 Feeding the sales pipeline